gopilot-net/sso-client/README.md

-# GoPilot SSO
+# GoPilot

-**GoPilot SSO**  https://gopilot.net is a Single Sign On solution for Ghost CMS.
+**GoPilot **  https://gopilot.net is your copilot for Ghost.

-This package is used to configure Ghost to communicate with GoPilot backend
+One of the features of GoPilot is Single Sign On for Ghost CMS.

-For
+This package is used to configure Ghost to communicate with GoPilot SSO backend